hgc123123/nyush-cluster/nyush-cluster/docs/slurm/commands-sbatch.md

     As you can define minimal and maximal number of tasks/CPUs/cores, you could also specify `--mem-per-cpu` and get more flexible scheduling of your job.
 - `--gres`
     -- Generic resource allocation.
-    On the BIH HPC, this is only used for allocating GPUS, e.g., with `--gres=gpu:tesla:2`, a user could allocate two NVIDIA Tesla GPUs on the same host (use `a40` instead of `tesla` for the A40 GPUs).
+    On the NYUSH HPC, this is only used for allocating GPUS, e.g., with `--gres=gpu:2`, a user could allocate two NVIDIA GPUs on the same host.
-- `--licenses`
-    -- On the BIH HPC, this is used for the allocation of MATLAB 2016b licenses only.
 - `--partition`
     -- The partition to run in.
     Also see the [Job Scheduler](../overview/job-scheduler.md) section.